orix-software/orix-software.github.io/docs/binaries/generateBinary.md

 /#python relocbin.py3 -2 -o mybin mysrc_800 mysrc_900
 ```

 Place mybin in /bin of the sdcard/usb key of the twilighte board, and launch :

 ```
 /#mybin
 ```

-Page last revised on: {{ git_revision_date }}